 Agreeing on the way that financial affairs should be settled after a relationship breakdown can be challenging.
 Stacks can help to ensure that property and finances are divided fairly, giving due consideration to your unique circumstances.

-- The division of any assets such as a house, car, furniture, savings etc.
+- The division of any assets such as a house, car, furniture and savings

 - Spousal support and maintenance